KarmenS/API-Lab-8/README.md

 ## How users can get started with the project
-The code needs the [Popmotion pure library](https://popmotion.io/learn/install/) in order to work as well as JavaScript environment.
+The code needs the [Popmotion pure library](https://popmotion.io/learn/install/) in order to work as well as a (any) JavaScript environment.
 Repository with the code and other examples is found on: [https://github.com/karinOllermark/API-Lab-8](https://github.com/karinOllermark/API-Lab-8)

 ## Who maintains and contributes to the project